LUCILLE HOWE

 Lucille worked for almost three decades as a journalist before moving into screenwriting.

 Having been signed to Curtis Brown with her novel, Bondi Blonde, Lucille began working on the screenplay adaptation.
-Brit in Bondi is the reworking of the original project which is currently in development with UK production company Buffalo Dragon (Stranger in Our Bed, Bolan's Shoes) and Australian production company, Beyond International, part of Banijay.
+Bondi Brit is the reworking of the original project which is currently in development with UK production company Buffalo Dragon (Stranger in Our Bed, Bolan's Shoes).

 Her portfolio also includes: